 Mirror with humour

 I've found the behaviour management technique of 'mirroring' ie adopting the same stance/ facial expression etc of a person who is displaying challenging behaviour works brilliantly.
-The situation becomes humourous and I relax
+The situation becomes humorous and I relax.

 Release the energy